 Bullying The Dragon: Available as dialogue option in several missions: Wei can tell to someone who gets too cocky with him that it's not a good idea to piss off a Sun On Yee and it would be wiser to simply tell Wei what he wants.
 It usually works.

-But Not Too Foreign: Wei, although he has no mixed ancestry, having spent much of his life in the United States.
+But Not Too Foreign: Wei, although he has no mixed ancestry, has spent much of his life in the United States.
 Interestingly, he's one of the few Chinese characters (and the only major character) in the game to not have a mix of English and Chinese in his name.
 The English names are a justified as quite a few Chinese people have a western name they use around people who are unable to speak Chinese.

-But Thou Must: It's possible in several drug bust side missions to hack the camera without needing to fight the thugs around it, but you won't be able to complete the mission without getting in the fight.
+It's possible in several drug bust side missions to hack the camera without needing to fight the thugs around it, but you won't be able to complete the mission without getting in the fight.

 For the side quests you can't date Not-Ping without dating Tiffany first.
 This is purely so you can access the Face side quest where Tiffany and Not-Ping call you out on your one-night stands.

 Butt Monkey: We never see him, but "Three-Teeth" Chan gets his car stolen every day by the Triads since one of the lines from a specific car salesman, upon purchasing a car, warns you about not going too close to Johnny's studio since "he may have not noticed the robbery yet".